-Students identified as needing Reading Intervention will be discussed and documented during PLTs to ensure all students not achieving benchmarks in Reading are reviewed and the target learning focus is updated and/or modified.
+Students identified as needing Reading Intervention will be discussed and documented during PLCs to ensure all students not achieving benchmarks in Reading are reviewed and the target learning focus is updated and/or modified.
+Students will receive support in the classroom while some may receive additional support outside of the classroom.

 Each quarter student data will be reviewed to monitor student performance and to make adjustments to instruction, interventions, and services as needed.
-New students arriving throughout the school year who demonstrate a need as evidenced by the above assessments will be discussed at monthly PLTs during Kidtalk and documented on PLT minutes template.
+New students arriving throughout the school year who demonstrate a need as evidenced by the above assessments will be discussed at monthly PLCs during Kidtalk and documented on PLC minutes template.
 Students will exit Intervention services when the benchmark is achieved and/or adequate progress has been documented.
 Collaboration will take place with Intervention, Instructional Support and Regular Ed teachers to discuss and monitor students' current performance levels.